-Richmond is the capital of Virginia and the fourth largest city in the state.
-Straddling the scenic James River, Richmond's location is both beautiful and conveniently close to major East Coast metros, including the nation's capital, Washington DC.
+The capital of Virginia, Richmond, is the fourth-largest city in the state.
+Straddling the scenic James River, Richmond's location is picturesque and conveniently close to major East Coast metros, including the nation's capital, Washington, DC.

-Both out-of-state Americans and expats are increasingly choosing to base themselves in Richmond for a variety of reasons.
-The city has a stable, growing economy, a good housing market, low cost of living and great quality of life.
-Not to mention the stunning views and outdoor adventures that its location on the river provides.
+Both out-of-state Americans and expats are increasingly choosing to dwell in Richmond.
+The city enjoys a stable, growing economy, a low cost of living and unmatched quality of life.
+Not to mention the stunning views and outdoor adventures its river location provides.

-Richmond has several large employers, including six Fortune 500 companies, and those with qualifications and experience in law, finance, advertising and government should have no trouble securing lucrative employment in the city.
+Richmond has several large employers, including eight Fortune 500 companies.
+Newcomers with qualifications and experience in law, finance, advertising and government should have no trouble securing lucrative employment in the city.

-Those who move to Richmond often stay far longer than planned, and it's no wonder.
-The city's residents are welcoming and warm, the quality of life here is excellent, and costs, in pretty much every category, are wonderfully low.
+Those who move to Richmond tend to stay far longer than planned, and it's no wonder why.
+The city's residents are welcoming and warm, the quality of life is excellent, and costs, in pretty much all categories, are wonderfully low.

 Are you an expat living in Richmond?